quietly-turning/Lua-For-SM5/_chapter-1/LoadActor.md

 ### First Argument - A file path to Load

 The function itself requires at least one argument, a string value of the file to load.
-Let's consider a simple example, the code from the page on Def.Sprite, now rewritten to use *LoadActor()*:
+Let's consider a simple example, the code from [the page on Def.Sprite]({{site.baseurl}}/chapter-1/Sprite.html)  , now rewritten to use *LoadActor()*:

 <span class="CodeExample-Title">A very simple LoadActor example:</span>
 {% highlight lua linenos=table %}

--- pass the function a path to an image file and append a table with the relevant commands LoadActor( "OverlayAttachedGirlfriend.png" )..{
+-- pass the function a path to an image file
+-- and append a table with the relevant commands LoadActor( "OverlayAttachedGirlfriend.png" )..{
 	Name="Girlfriend",
 	InitCommand=function(self)